Barbaresco: Vineyard classifications

 Beginning in the late 19th century, there have been attempts to classify the area's vineyards into Burgundian-like crus based on which areas produced the best wines.
 The Italian wine critic Luigi Veronelli created one such list in the 1960s and other writers and viticulturist attempted to create their own in the 1970s.
 Today many follow the lists compiled by the négociant based on which grapes are more highly priced based on performance.
 These lists typically include the Asili, Martinenga, Montefico, Montestefano and Rabajà vineyards in Barbaresco, the Albesani, Santo Stefano, Bricco di Neive and Gallina vineyards in Neive, and the Pajorè vineyard in Treiso.

 In 2007 the Barbaresco Consorzio was the first to introduce the Menzioni Geografiche Aggiuntive (additional geographic mentions) also known as MEGA or subzones; there were 65 officially approved subzones, with one more approved in 2010 which brought the final number to 66.
 The main goal was to put official boundaries to some of the most storied crus in order to protect them from unjustified expansion and exploitation.
 Following the introductions of subzones the term Vigna (Italian for vineyard) can be used on labels after its respective MEGA and only if the vineyard lies within one of the approved MEGA.

 Wines

 DOCG regulations stipulate that Barbaresco wines must be aged for a minimum of 2 years (at least 9 months in wooden barrels) prior to release and aged for at least 4 years to be considered a riserva.
-The wines must have a minimum 12.5% alcohol level though most wines are closer to 13.5%.
+The wines must have a minimum 12.5 per cent alcohol level though most wines are closer to 13.5 per cent.
 Well-made examples of Barbaresco wines are expected to be aged at least 5 to 10 years after vintage before they are consumed, as they are extremely tannic and tight in their youth, and some continue to drink well even after 20 years.
-The typical style of a Barbaresco has bouquets of roses or violets with flavor notes of cherry, truffles, fennel and licorice.
-As the wine ages, it can develop smoky notes and more earthy and animal flavors like leather and tar.
+The typical style of a Barbaresco has bouquets of roses or violets with flavour notes of cherry, truffles, fennel and liquorice.
+As the wine ages, it can develop smoky notes and more earthy and animal flavours like leather and tar.